 How to practice

 Now that you have some ideas about how you want to approach your practice, it’s time to pick up your guitar!
-On the , I describe a plan and and give you tips for speeding up your progress.
+In the next article, I describe a plan and and give you tips for speeding up your progress.

 For even more practice tips, check out this blog post.